OscarGVelasco/ClusterFoldSimilarity/README.md

 -   `topFeatureConserved`: The features (e.g.: genes, peaks...) that most contributed to the similarity between clusterL & clusterR.
 -   `featureScore`: The similarity score contribution for the specific topFeatureConserved (e.g.: genes, peaks...).

-By default, `clusterFoldSimilarity()` will plot a graph network that visualizes the connections between the clusters from the different datasets using the similarity table that has been obtained.
+By default, `clusterFoldSimilarity()` will plot a graph directed network that visualizes the connections between the clusters from the different datasets using the similarity table that has been obtained.
 The arrows point in the direction of the similarity (datasetL:clusterL -\> datasetR:clusterR); it can be useful for identifying relationships between groups of clusters and cell-populations that tend to be more similar.
 The graph plot can also be obtained by using the function `plotClustersGraph()` from this package, using as input the similarity table.

 In this example, as we have information regarding cell-type labels, we can check how the cell types match by calculating the most abundant cell type on each of the similar clusters:

 ```{r}
 type.count <- singlecell.object.list[[2]][[]] %>%
   group_by(seurat_clusters) %>%
   count(cell.type) %>%